 Proving Database Scale and Performance for Both Transactions and Analytics

 We believe that the newest analytical systems and data-intensive applications, which include streaming, real-time decisions, predictive decisions, and dynamic, personalized experiences, represent a new set of workloads, which we call operational analytics.
 Operational analytics involves a specific combination of key database features, notably fast ingest through transaction processing, fast processing, and low-latency queries for reports and dashboards.

 The results were astounding.
-Using a single database product on standard cloud hardware, MemSQL was able to meet or beat (up to 8x) the results of databases designed for only doing either transaction processing or analytics – not both.
+Using a single database product on standard cloud hardware, MemSQL was able to meet or beat the results of databases designed for only doing either transaction processing or analytics – not both.
 MemSQL is the only modern database that can successfully perform, scale, and deliver the full breadth of capabilities required to support today’s demanding analytics and operational applications.

 If you would like to learn more about these benchmarks, we’ve documented our infrastructure configuration, the detailed results, and comparisons to other database products in our benchmark blog post.

 But Wait, There’s More … Product Improvements in MemSQL 6.8

 We are also excited to highlight the new capabilities in MemSQL 6.8.
 Our drive to build a fast, easy to use, enterprise-capable database means ongoing work to both optimize query performance and to ensure comprehensive security capabilities.

 In MemSQL 6.8, we introduced two key improvements: improved query performance and advanced security for Hadoop environments.